 Night had already set in when the silhouette silently moved.
 With a brief tensing of the shoulders, she began to stare straight into the distance with an unwavering look.
 Behind her lay a long and dark road - twisted and full of evil.
 Ahead of her lay a path heading off into the uncertain distance.
 Artificial light from a streetlamp glowed on the sidewalk - a circle of light that acted as a haven from the shadows that threatened to enclose.
 Finally, as the faint memories of the day retreated along with the light, the figure took a moment to survey the town around her before taking a deep breath.

 She started to walk, aware of the heavy silence that foreshadowed a sinister presence.
 In every alleyway and corner, there was always another shadow that threatened to jump out at her.
 Her cold eyes pierced through the darkness and rain as she drew a red ribbon from her pocket and tied it to her hair in one, fluid motion.
 A stray cat sauntered beside her feet, but it made no recognition of her - she was a soul that had lost its attachment to this world a long time ago.
 Even if she existed, the rest of the world barely acknowledged her.
 The only material thing she felt was the cold, unrelenting rain on her cheek, constantly reminding her of the bitter truth.

-Despite the emotional trauma and consequent excruciating pain, the figure toiled onwards.
-Not because life went on, but because life had an end.
+The silhouette stopped momentarily, just long enough to glance up at the starry skies.
+But the moment was short-lived.
+Despite the emotional trauma and constant excruciating pain in her heart, the figure toiled onwards.
+Not just because life went on, but because life also had an end.
 And she didn't know if she was willing to accept that.